 Budapest: the Paris of the East

-The Hungarian capital is a most lively and thrilling place to be; a city which makes a student's heart beat faster.
+The Hungarian capital is a most lively and advised to viagra profesional thrilling place to be; a city which makes a student's heart beat faster.
 In Budapest you can choose between plenty of universities, some teaching in Hungarian, some in German and, as is the case at the Central European University, in English.
 I made my choice very quickly and clearly – it had to be the CEU.
 Several professors had recommended this academic institution to me, which is very renowned throughout Eastern Europe, especially in the field of social science.

 One has to know that CEU is a private institution founded by an intellectual consortium lead by George Soros, a Hungarian-American financial investor.
 When Soros founded the CEU in 1991 he not only had an educational purpose in mind but also strived to promote a clear political mandate.
 Only two years before the founding of the university, a democratic revolution swept across Central and Eastern Europe.
 Soros dreamt of contributing to this shift, wanting to open up society and democratise it.
 The official mission statement on the CEU homepage declares its commitment "to bringing together students from the 30 Eastern European countries and from the West in order to nurture respect for diverse cultures and opinions, human rights, constitutional government, and the rule of law."